Rockhopper-Technologies/pluginlib/README.rst

     - A list of modules
     - A list of filesystem paths

-Plugins can also be blacklisted.
-See the Blacklists_ section for more information.
+Plugins can also be filtered through blacklists and type filters.
+See the Blacklists_ and `Type Filters`_ sections for more information.

 Plugins are accessible through the PluginLoader.plugins_ property, a nested dictionary accessible through dot notation.
+For other ways to access plugins, see the `Accessing Plugins`_ section.

 .. code-block:: python